AmishaAgrawal20/AmishaAgrawal20/README.md

 - 👋 Hi, I’m @AmishaAgrawal20
 - 👀 I’m interested in analying the data.
-- 🌱 I’m currently learning Tableau and some python libraries such as PuTorch and Keras.
+- 🌱 I’m currently learning Tableau and some python libraries such as PyTorch and Keras.
 - 💞️ I’m looking to collaborate on projects related to data analyst.

 <!---